GoToSocial aims to be as configurable as possible, to fit lots of different use cases.

-This example file is included with release downloads, so you can just copy it and edit it to your needs without having to worry too much about what the hell YAML is.
+This example file is included with release downloads, so you can just copy it and edit it to your needs without having to worry too much about what the hell YAML or JSON is.

 You can also configure GoToSocial by setting environment variables.
-These environment variables generally follow the format:
+These environment variables follow the format:

 So for example, instead of setting

 2097152 in your config.yaml, you could set the environment variable:

 If you're in doubt about any of the names of these environment variables, just check the